When Instagram announced its decision to hide Likes last week, its users were alarmed.

 As always, the key is measurement: what works, what doesn’t, in which channels, and why.
 And this remains possible under these changes.

 We can help you understand the performance of your paid, owned and earned media across all your social and digital channels, in real-time.
-Check out our latest platform updates, see how Digivizer users manage their digital marketing budgets better, learn more about how to assess your digital marketing program performance across different channels, and sign up for your free trial.
+Check out our latest platform updates, see how Digivizer users manage their digital marketing budgets better, learn more about how to assess your digital marketing program performance across different channels, and and sign up for free.